 Every DCMSBL player must read and understand the rules and regulations of the league and must sign the online waiver BEFORE playing a league game.

 No player may switch teams once the season has started if he has participated in any games.
 No player can play for 2 teams in the same season/age division.
-Only the few players who have been grandfathered by the League President are the exceptions.

 No player may switch teams without consent of both managers and the League President, unless they have played in the league for three (3) years or more.
 In the case of a player that is not invited back by the team manager, the player must be given a release.